2026/27 Season: Belonging

 September 12th- October 3rd, 2026

 Set in a lively beauty salon in northwestern Louisiana, Steel Magnolias proves that gossip, grit, and grace go hand in hand.
 Over the span of three years, six unforgettable women gather regularly for hair appointments and heart-to-hearts, sharing triumphs, heartbreaks, and plenty of laughs along the way.
 As life throws its toughest curveballs, these women lean on one another with humor, honesty, and fierce devotion.
-By turns hilarious and deeply moving, this beloved play is a joyful tribute to resilience, friendship, and the extraordinary bonds between women.
+Hilarious and deeply moving, this beloved play is a joyful tribute to resilience, friendship, and the extraordinary bonds between women.

-Robin Hood of the Reservoir: A Holiday Panto by Rob Seitelman
+Robin Hood of the Reservoir: A Holiday Panto

 December 5th-19th, 2026